PengKevinZheng/JSP/README.md

 Web pages can be either static or dynamic.

 JavaServer Pages (JSP) is a technology that helps software developers create dynamically generated web pages based on HTML, XML, or other document types.

-JSP allows you to use HTMl tag in Java.
+Servlet is html in java
+JSP is java in html

 Difference between danamical web techonologes: